 a.
 All Term II students receiving less than 76% in a single subject must successfully complete remediation to continue the term.
 Remediation can include a review of the material, homework assignments, and/or a retest on content.
 Upon successful completion of the assignment the student will achieve a grade of 76% (this grade is entered at the successful completion of term two).
 The student can only receive a maximum of 76% on systems/subjects that are remediated.
 The student may only remediate two systems/subjects.
 The student that does not complete the required remediation (i.e., for the first or second system fail) will be dropped from the program.
+All remediated scores are recorded at the end of the term.

 b.
 A third failure within the term will constitute dismissal from the Vocational Nursing Program.
-The student may begin the appeal process for readmission into the beginning of Term 2.
-Re-admission based on the decision of the Program Director and/or Appeals Board, recommendation of the instructor and on a space available basis.
+The student may begin the appeal process for readmission into Term 2.
+Re-admission based on the decision of the Appeals Board and on space available basis.
 The Director of Nursing has the final approval of readmission and the right to test any student prior to readmission.
 A student may only reenter a term once if approved.